ErlendHaa/dlisio/python/docs/lis/api.rst

     .. attribute:: comment

-        Any relevant remarks concerning the Logical Tape of the content of it
+        Any relevant remarks concerning the Logical Tape or the content of it

         :type: str